Interests and experiences

 I have designed the complete system in Autodesk Inventor, this makes it easy to check everything for correct fit, you can calculate forces, weights and so on.
 Below is a number of screenshots from the design phase, once everything is finished and put into production and tested, all the drawings, DXF files, weld drawings etc. will be published here.

-The tower is made so it "folds" over.
-This enables me to work on the rotor system etc. while standing on the ground.
+The tower is designed to fold over, providing convenient access to the rotor system and other components while standing on the ground.

-The lower tower bolts to a concrete base using four M20 hot galvanized threaded rods (1 meter long).
-These threaded rods are held in position by two steel plates, one of the will be removed after concrete has cured, the other will be embedded in the concrete.
+The lower tower is anchored to a concrete base using four 1-meter long M20 hot galvanized threaded rods.
+These rods are hold in place by two steel plates that remains embedded in the concrete.

-The upper tower holds the SVH7 rotor unit.
-The upper tower can tilt down around a 20 mm steel rod in the lower tower.
+Atop the upper tower sits the SVH7 rotor unit, which can tilt downwards around a 20 mm steel rod housed in the lower tower.

-The lower tower is 90 Kg and the upper tower is 93 Kg.
+Collectively, the two tower parts weigh 183 Kg, with the lower tower weighing 90 Kg and the upper tower 93 Kg.

 The mechanics for the elevation consists of two "arm assemblies" and a square frame for the attachment to the back of the central hub of the dish.

-At the center, a 60 mm tube are installed.
+At the center, a 60 mm tube are installed (the central hub of the dish has 61 mm holes in the top and bottom plates).
 This enables the complete dish to rotate once the 8 bolts holding it are removed.
 That way it is possible to assemble/disassemble the dish while it is "hanging" on the tower.
 It also makes it easy to make modifications, repairs etc. to the rim of the dish.

 The complete weight of the elevation mechanics (excluding the Az/El drive) as shown below is 61 Kg.

 The idea for the feed support I got from Wolf DF7KB.
-Wolf uses two "clamps" that connects the central 60 mm tube to a 60 x 3 mm aluminum tube that will hold the feedhorn(s).
+Wolf uses two "clamps" that connects the central 60 mm tube to a 60 x 2 mm galvanized steel tube that will hold the feedhorn(s).

 On the picture above is shown a W2IMU horn, this is not what I will be using for this dish (the W2IMU was the only horn I already had made a CAD model of ;)